harmony-one/h/progress/alaina-furstenberg.md

+2025-11-05 Wed: Uploading of the DeFi short to youtube.
+Reading Delphi Digital article "Crypto Options: An aging dinosaur or overlooked behemoth?" and posting a [thread]() of insights.
+Insights: Many treat crypto options as outdated, but in tradfi they’re still booming and now regulations, infra, and models have finally caught up for them to work on-chain.
+The real opportunity probably isn’t in another perp DEX, but in a few options DEXes that make it easy, fast, and reliable enough for big players to actually use.

+2025-11-04 Tue: Creation of shorts in Descript.
+Read [Apps and Chains, Not Issuers: The Next Wave of Stablecoin Economics Belongs to DeFion Delphi Digital](https://members.delphidigital.io/reports/apps-and-chains-not-issuers-the-next-wave-of-stablecoin-economics-belongs-to-defi#key-takeaways).
+Insight: Stablecoins are moving from big issuers like Circle and Tether to the hands of DeFi apps and chains that want to keep the yield for themselves.
+The real winners now are the platforms with loyal users and smart coordination...those turning stablecoins from boring payment rails into steady income for their own ecosystems.

+2025-11-03 Mon: [Thread](https://x.com/harmonyprotocol/status/1985476014848557165) summarizing the October 2025 newsletter.

+---

+2025-11-02 Sun: Review of team progress

 2025-11-01 Sat: Progress thread

 2025-10-31 Fri: Publishing of the October Newsletter.
 Filming and editing of a short to recap October progress.